albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 Otherwise as the paper, we opted to create a web-application which communicate to server via HTTP packets.

 We took this decision for many aspects:
-- **portability**: web application can be easily build for both mobile OS major(iOS and Android); representing a huge benefit in the maintainability and extendability of the code
+- **Portability**: web application can be easily build for both mobile OS major(iOS and Android); representing a huge benefit in the maintainability and extendability of the code
-- **real life scenario**: we imagined the backend detection system installed in the cars, maybe integrated with Android Auto or CarPlay, which systems can communicate via Wi-Fi.
+- **Real life scenario**: we imagined the backend detection system installed in the cars, maybe integrated with Android Auto or CarPlay, which systems can communicate via Wi-Fi.

 ### Architecture

-Server ''sends'' the client the message retrieved by the Detection Algorithm, adding the property of which dataset the detection is from. <br/>
+Server ''sends'' to clients the message retrieved by the Detection Algorithm, adding the property of which dataset the detection is from. <br/>
-The Content-type of packets is in "application/json" from.
+The Content-type of packets has a JSON structure.

-_Packet structure_
 ```JSON
 {
     "timestamp": integer,